apitoolkit/apitoolkit-landing/docs/dashboard/endpoints/index.md

 </div>
 ```

 You can also click on any displayed endpoint to explore them in more detail.
 Doing this will redirect you to a new page with similar data visualization of the requests on the Dashboard page.
-Here you can access three tabs, namely: **Overview**, **API Docs**, and **Shapes**.
+On this new page, you can access three tabs (**Overview**, **API Docs**, and **Shapes**) described below.

 ## Overview